Israel, US announce Lebanon sea deal, but questions remain | Law-Order

 - Israel

-Israel's prime minister said Tuesday that the country has reached a “historic agreement” with neighbouring Lebanon over their shared maritime border that could pave the way for natural gas exploration and reduce tensions between the enemy countries.
+President Joe Biden on Tuesday said the US has brokered a “historic breakthrough'' between Israel and Lebanon that would end a dispute over their shared maritime border, pave the way for natural gas production and reduce the risk of war between the enemy countries.

 The agreement would also leave in place an existing “buoy line” that serves as a de facto border between the two countries, the officials said.